andreacasalino/Easy-Factor-Graph/README.md

 **What else?**

-If you have found this library useful, please find the time to put a star in it :).
-Just before you leave this page, be aware that [Easy-Factor-Graph-GUI](https://github.com/andreacasalino/Easy-Factor-Graph-GUI) wraps this library as C++ backend to a nice graphical user interactive application:
+If you have found this library useful, please find the time to leave a star :).
+Just before you go, be aware that [Easy-Factor-Graph-GUI](https://github.com/andreacasalino/Easy-Factor-Graph-GUI) wraps this library as C++ backend to a nice graphical user interactive application:

 ![What you should see when running the application](https://github.com/andreacasalino/Easy-Factor-Graph-GUI/blob/master/Example.png)